axelpale/yamdog/api.md

     - *output*
       - string, an absolute path to the target file to generate.
 For example '/home/xeli/projects/yamdog/API.md'.
     - *earmark*
-      - string, the earmark signature to look for in the comment blocks to include to the documentation.
-The earmark is usually the module name like `mylib`.
-It does not need to match the real package name but it must match the signature used in the comments.
+      - optional string, default is `@`.
+The earmark prefix to look for in the beginning of comment blocks.
+The matching blocks will be included to the docs.
+The rest of the line becomes the name of the doc block.
+The earmark is usually a character like `#` or `@` but can be longer.
-      - OR an array of strings, for multiple alternative earmarks.
+    - *names*
+      - optional array of string.
+Specifies a filter to include only the doc blocks with the name that begins with one of the names in the array.
-      - OR an object of strings, for multiple alternative earmarks with their full names.
-This becomes handy if you feel it tedious to write the full sequence of namespaces in your signatures like `foo.bar.baz.biz()` instead of `baz.biz()`.
-By setting earmark { baz: 'foo.bar.baz', ... } you still ensure that `baz.biz()` is treated and positioned in the doc as the full name would.
+      - optional object of strings.
+Specifies a filter and a mapping from allowed names to their full names.
+This becomes handy if you feel it tedious to write long sequences of namespaces in your names like `foo.bar.baz.biz()` instead of `baz.biz()`.
+By setting names { baz: 'foo.bar.baz', ... } you still ensure that `baz.biz()` is treated and positioned in the doc as the full name would.
     - *title*
       - optional string, the document title and main heading.
 Default is `'API Documentation'`.
     - *intro*